zowe/docs-site/docs/user-guide/install-zowe-server-install-wizard.md

 Field name| Description
 ---|---
 Host      |Value for the target z/OS system for Zowe Installation.
 For example, `mainframe.yourcompany.com` FTP Port  |The FTP Port number for internal use.
 The default port is 21.
-If not specified, the wizard uses the default port.
+If not specified, the Wizard uses the default port.
 User Name |Your z/OS username.
 Password  |Your z/OS password.